Cedar Hills, Utah

-The average temperature in the winter falls to around 28F.
+Utah experiences an average humidity rating of about 52%.
+Humidity levels tend to reach their peak in the month of December at around 75%.
+During the winter, the average temperature in Utah drops to around 28F.
 During the winter, the average high temperature peaks at around 60F during the month of February.
-In the winter months, the average low temperature falls to around 3F during the month of January.
+The average low temperature during the winter drops to around 3F in the month of January.
 The average temperature in the summer rises to around 70F.
-The average high summer temperature is around 101F in the month of July.
-The average low summer temperature is around 35F in the month of June.
+Over the summer months the average high temperature peaks at around 101F during the month of July.
+In the summer, the average low temperature drops to around 35F during the month of June.
+The most precipitation occurs in March with an average of 4.09 inches of precipitation a month.
+On average, the state receives 1.12 inches of precipitation a month.
 The average air quality index rating in Utah is 51.3 AQI.
 The highest seasonal air quality index rating occurs in the month of July with a rating of 74.0 AQI.
-The average amount of precipitation peaks during the month of March at around 4.09 inches.
-On average, the state receives 1.12 inches of precipitation a month.
-On average, the humidity rating for Utah is around 52%.
-Humidity levels tend to reach their peak in the month of December at around 75%.
-While residents of Utah mostly enjoy pleasant conditions, it's important to be aware of inclement weather as well, which in Utah can include earthquakes tornadoes.
+While residents of Utah mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Utah can include earthquakes and tornadoes.

 Wildlife to be found in Utah

 The state of Utah has a diverse array of plant and animal life.
-Local plant life can consist of Utah oak, blue spruce, Joshua tree, and maple.
-While venturing throughout the state, you might see animals such as the gunnison's prairie dog , the brown (grizzly) bear, the abert's squirrel, or the Arizona woodrat.
-The state animal of Utah is the the Wapiti elk.
+Local plant life can consist of Joshua Tree, Hawthorn, Sweet William, and Maple.
+While venturing throughout the state, you might see animals such as the Brown (Grizzly) Bear, the Allen’s Big-eared Bat, the Canada Lynx, or the Belding’s Ground Squirrel.
+The state animal of Utah is the The Wapiti Elk.